• Skip to primary navigation

 Looking for a classic hummus recipe that tastes ultra-creamy and delicious?
 Well, you’ve got it!
 With chickpeas, zesty lemon juice, tahini and garlic and cumin, this simple recipe for hummus in the blender will be a go-to whenever you’re craving a yummy snack!

 If you know me, you know how I love dips, especially any type of bean dip.
-I legit make a version every week, especially on Friday so hubby and I can have a healthy snack in the fridge whenever the little hunger bug strikes.
+I make a version every week (especially on Friday), so hubby and I can have a yummy snack in the fridge whenever the little hunger bug strikes.

 Hummus is basically a bean dip, or chickpea dip (to be exact), and can pretty much be found in any grocery store you visit these days, right alongside other snacks.

-It’s made with cooked chickpeas and a few other ingredients and is a great healthy dip option that you can feel good about.
+It’s made with cooked chickpeas and a few other ingredients and is a great homemade dip option.

 I’ve shared hummus and bean dip recipes with you before (and some of my favourites are green goddess hummus and buffalo hummus).